hltcoe/cadet-search-lucene/README.md

 File-based search for CADET
 ===============================
-This server indexes Concrete files on disk using Lucene to support rapid demos and testing.
+This server indexes Concrete files from a Fetch service using Lucene to support rapid demos and testing.
 The server implements the SearchService API defined in concrete-services.